Prior Income Determines your Medicare Premium

 MAKING SENSE OF ITEMIZED DEDUCTIONS

 Written by: Lynda Lander, Associate Advisor If you are a homeowner and you are above the standard deduction, chances are you or your tax preparer have itemized your deductions.
 These deductions include, but are not limited to: Home mortgage interest payments City/state/school property taxes Personal property taxes State income taxes Other miscellaneous deductions.
-First, you […]
+First, [...]